kward/venue/README.md

 - Windows 7, running on [VMware Fusion][Fusion] (which provides a built-in VNC server), running on OS X Yosemitte.

+## Setup
-## Installation
+### Installation
 This code is written in Golang (<http://golang.org/>).

 1. Install Golang.
 Follow the instructions at <http://golang.org/doc/install>.
 2. Setup environment.
+Note, the exports must either be run each time the sofware will be used, or they can be added to your `~/.bashrc` file.
    (Examples are for OS X or Linux.)

     ```
     $ mkdir -p "${HOME}/opt/go/bin"